HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 8. Implement option to flush raw data as part of EOT -- write performance test to characterize the performance hit.

+    Currently, the raw data is always flushed at EOT.
+We need a knob that turns on and off the raw-data flush.

 9.  **Vailin, complete** Move VFD SWMR specific H5F code to its own file -- say H5Fvfd\_swmr.c.